How to Set KPIs

 And bear in mind that it’s never good to have too many KPIs.
 So if you find that everything that moves has a measure, you might want to add an extra iteration of culling to your evaluation process.

-Step 3: Make sure your goals are measurable before you design new measures.
+Step 3: Make sure your goals are measurable before you develop performance measures.

 Have you noticed that most KPI conversation start with someone asking a question like this: “So, what could we measure?”
 Wrong question.
 It leads us down a rabbit-hole as we rush to quick-fix KPIs.
 We end up creating the wrong KPIs for the goals we have.
 Or we end up with very trivial measures that don’t help us make better decisions.